North Carolina Maritime Museum: North Carolina Maritime Museum at Beaufort

 The Beaufort museum focuses on North Carolina's cultural maritime heritage, coastal environment and natural history.
-Exhibit displays include shells from over 100 countries, fish models, shipwrecks, ship equipment, types of watercraft historically used in North Carolina, whaling, oyster catching, waterfowl hunting equipment and duck decoys, and venomous snakes found in North Carolina.
-Small aquariums are on display with local marine life.
+Exhibit displays include state shells, fish models, shipwrecks, ship equipment, types of watercraft historically used in North Carolina, whaling, oyster harvesting and commercial and recreational fishing.
 Another exhibit focuses on the history of the United States Lighthouse Service, United States Life-Saving Service, Revenue Cutter Service, Steamboat Inspection Service, and the United States Coast Guard in North Carolina.

 The separate Boat Shed contains a collection of traditional working watercraft.

-The Watercraft Center across from the museum is a facility for the repair and conservation of various watercraft, and offers boatbuilding courses.
-The Center also features the John S. MacCormack Model Shop, where visitors can learn the art of ship model making.
+The Harvey W. Smith Watercraft Center across from the museum is a facility for the repair and conservation of various watercraft.
+The museum offers boatbuilding courses at the center, which also features the John S. MacCormack Model Shop.

 North Carolina Maritime Museum at Southport

 The North Carolina Maritime Museum at Southport focuses on the maritime heritage of the Lower Cape Fear area of southeastern North Carolina.
-Exhibits include ship models, nautical instruments, shipwrecks, pirates, American Civil War history, Fort Johnston (North Carolina), commercial and sport fishing, shells and hurricanes.
+Exhibits include ship models, nautical instruments, shipwrecks, pirates, American Civil War history, Fort Johnston (North Carolina), commercial and sport fishing, and hurricanes.

 Graveyard of the Atlantic Museum in Hatteras

 Named after a nickname for North Carolina's treacherous coast, the Graveyard of the Atlantic Museum in Hatteras tells the story of the more than 2,000 shipwrecks that lie off the Outer Banks.

-Exhibits explore some of the region's major wrecks, including those of the USS Monitor, U-85, USS Huron and Blackbeard's Queen Anne’s Revenge, and highlight the area's culture of SCUBA diving and fishing.
+Exhibits explore some of the region's major wrecks, including those of the USS Monitor, U-85 and USS Huron.
 Special attention is paid to the tradition of life-saving and the involvement of area residents in the War of 1812, the Civil War, World War I and World War II.